-Make it accessible Add a challenge Give children more time to plan their initial routes.
-It may be helpful to provide some physical cards that represent the individual coding blocks so they can physically create an algorithm first, before creating the algorithm on the app.
+Give children more time to plan their initial routes.
+It may be helpful to provide some physical cards that they can move around and physically manipulate to represent the individual blocks to combine for their finished algorithm,

 Time trials: Children should measure the distance of their alternative routes and measure the time it takes for Loti-Bot to complete the different journeys.
 They can then experiment with changing Loti-Bot's speed within their program.